-The basic answer is No. There are lots of popular theories that hypnotism can not be performed on just anybody.
-From this theory, an implication was created that just gullible or weak-minded persons might be hypnotized.
+The easy answer is No. There are lots of popular theories that hypnotism can not be performed on just anybody.
+From this theory, an implication was created that just gullible or weak-minded persons could be hypnotized.

-Some research studies show that not all people can undergo a hypnotic phase, but it has absolutely nothing to do with being gullible.
+In truth, some research studies show that not all people can undergo a hypnotic stage, but it has absolutely nothing to do with being gullible.
 These research studies reveal that some people have different brain action, which disrupts hypnosis.
 Hence there are people who can easily be a subject for hypnotherapy while others can not be easily hypnotized.

 - What takes place to your brain under hypnosis?

 A quantity of “brain imaging” research studies were performed for those people who went through hypnosis.
 In this research study, researchers discovered that the brain modifications consciousness.
-This experiment likewise indicated that the color perception of the brain modifies as the person experiences hypnosis.
+This experiment also suggested that the color understanding of the brain changes as the person experiences hypnosis.

-There is likewise some research regarding the coherence measures of the brain under hypnosis, and it is being compared to certain brainwaves having a neutral activity.
-This research study reveals that brainwaves do not run as efficiently as we thought.
+There is also some research relating to the coherence measures of the brain under hypnosis, and it is being compared to certain brainwaves having a neutral activity.
+This research study shows that brainwaves do not run as efficiently as we thought.

 - What can hypnotherapy provide for me?

-Hypnotherapy is a process of influential interaction.
+Hypnotherapy is a procedure of influential interaction.
 The treatment helps the patient to establish the strength of healing associations.
-It can likewise serve as the framework for a mutually responsive and collaborative relationship.
+It can also serve as the framework for a mutually responsive and collaborative relationship.

-Hypnotherapy likewise has a treatment including a medical procedure that helps the patient to relax.
+Hypnotherapy also has a procedure including a medical process that helps the patient to relax.
 There are cases where hypnotherapy is applied to attain attention awareness but in a calm setting.